Professor Mariann Rand-Weaver is Pro Vice Chancellor for Quality Assurance and Enhancement.

 As Pro Vice Chancellor, Mariann has responsibility for enhancing the quality of the University’s academic provision and oversees all aspects of learning and teaching, including compliance with external requirements.
 She works closely with the Pro-Vice-Chancellor for Student Experience and Staff Development to enhance the student experience.

-She has worked at Brunel as an academic since 1995, most recently holding the post of Deputy Head of the School of Health Sciences and Social Care (Learning and Teaching).
+She has worked at Brunel as an academic since 1995, most recently holding the post of Deputy Head of the School of Health Sciences and Social Care (Learning and Teaching) (now College of Health and Life Sciences).
 Previously, as Head of Biosciences, she led the development of new undergraduate and postgraduate curricula, recruited staff with excellent research credentials and oversaw major refurbishment projects to build new teaching and research laboratories – creating a highly successful subject area within the University.

 Mariann has also contributed to Brunel’s wider academic community, including as Chair of the University’s Academic Appeals Committee, member of Senate and Council, and Committee for Academic Staff Promotion.
 This experience, together with teaching and supervision of students at all levels, has given her an excellent understanding of the University.